 Consideration # 1: Emails should be collected through first-party methods

 Consideration # 2: Ads only reach Google users

 Even if your customer list has non-Gmail email IDs, they’ll only see ads if that ID has been linked as a primary account on one of Google’s services.
-Google accounts can be targeted if matched, but non-Gmail emails will need to be linked to YouTube, Gmail or Search as a primary email to be able to see targeted ads.
-To be safe, always have more than 2000 addresses in your list so that even if 50% match, you’ll be able to successfully use them in ad campaigns.
+Google accounts can be targeted if matched, but non-Gmail emails will need to be linked to YouTube, Gmail, or Search as a primary email to be able to see targeted ads.
+To be safe, always have more than 2000 addresses in your list so that even if a 50% match, you’ll be able to successfully use them in ad campaigns.